patilankita79/NodeJS_Todo_REST_API/README.md

  4. **Refactoring code**
     - Database configuration is placed in separate file
     - Models are placed in different file
     - Hence, in server.js, only express route handlers are kept.
+Hence, server.js will be only responsible for the routes

  5. **Creating HTTP Routes**